 In order to fix this, you might have to prise open the heater box, or perhaps even lift a section of the dashboard to access the blower.

-My heater has suddenly started to blow cold: what should I do?
+My car heater has suddenly started to blow cold: what should I do?

-But if you feel the chill of cold air in your car, even after the engine has been running for some time (and the system is set to hot), then the following issues are likely:
+If you feel the chill of cold air in your car, even after the engine has been running for some time (and the system is set to hot), then the following issues are likely causes as to why the car heater is not blowing hot air:

 - Heater core is clogged